 Many times I came across the question when is the best time to visit India.
-India is a huge country and has a very diverse climate, so the first thing you actually need to consider is where in India are you planning to go.
+India is a huge country and has a very diverse climate, so the first thing you actually need to consider is what places in India are you planning to go.

 I have been traveling to India since 2011 and visited places like Jaisalmer, Jaipur, Jodhpur and Bikaner in the Rajasthan state, and Agra for its Taj Mahal and Red Fort in the state of Uttar Pradesh.
 My latest trip to India was in 2016 to Delhi from August to September and I spent the whole month visiting as many places in Delhi as I could.
-At the end of the trip I was confident enough to help travelers and expats avoid getting sick in India.
-After all I spent a full month (except the days I was puking my guts out) wandering around the historical places in Delhi, visiting monuments, gardens and temples as well as more offbeat areas of Delhi.
+At the end of the trip, I was confident enough to help travelers and expats avoid getting sick in India (click here to read my post about it).
+After all, I spent a full month (except the days I was puking my guts out) wandering around the historical places in Delhi, visiting monuments, gardens and temples as well as more offbeat areas of Delhi.

 India is a tropical country with four seasons.
-However, its four seasons don’t correspond to those of other continents.
+However, the four seasons in the subcontinent don’t correspond to those of the other continents.
 Namely, in most parts of the country, India weather doesn’t include spring and autumn.
 Indian summer starts from late March to June, the monsoon season goes from July to September, post-monsoon starts from October up to December while winter is from January to March.

 These, roughly, the temperatures in states like Uttar Pradesh, Gujarat, Punjab, Rajasthan, Karnataka and the capital of India, Delhi:

 Summer temperatures can be 24 to 45 degrees Celsius

 Monsoon season, from July to September, goes from 20 to 40 degrees Celsius